 Ferries

 Thanks to Kuwait's coastal location, sea travel is possible.
 For those looking to escape the city's hustle and bustle, ferry services and water taxis connect to offshore islands, such as Failaka Island.
-Expats can also experience sailing in a traditional Arabian boat, known as a 'dhow'.
-For all sea travel, foreign authorities place emphasis on safety concerns, and we recommend expats ensure life jackets are on board.
+You can also experience sailing in a traditional Arabian boat called a 'dhow'.
+For all sea travel, foreign authorities emphasise safety concerns, and we recommend ensuring that there are life jackets on board.

 Taxis in Kuwait

 Taxis are widely available in Kuwait, and thanks to their affordability, they are popular among the expat community.
-Taxis can easily be hailed from the street, although expats should be aware that unofficial taxis are in operation in Kuwait, which tend to overcharge unsuspecting passengers.
+They can easily be hailed from the street, although expats should be aware that unofficial taxis operate in Kuwait and tend to overcharge unsuspecting passengers.

 Air travel in Kuwait